fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

     For script (.fsx or .fsscript) files, turns off warnings globally."
     <br/>The current compiler, however, ignores the lexical scope and disables the warnings until end of file.
 For compatibility reasons, we keep it that way. <br/>For script files, we propose to use the new rules, which technically is a breaking change, see also the [Alternatives](#alternatives) section.

-> *Note:* Currently, the compiler services considers a `#nowarn` somewhere in a file as valid everywhere in this file.
+> *Note:* Currently, the compiler service considers a `#nowarn` somewhere in a file as valid everywhere in this file.
 We consider this a bug that will be fixed.

 > *Note:* The interaction of `#nowarn` and `#line` directives is not specified in the F# spec.
    In the current compiler, it is broken (see [details below](#issues-in-the-current-implementation)).